-The following are some of the best-known facts about the veggie:
+The following are some of the best-known facts about mint:

-- Most mint strains can survive two years or even more in the wild.
+Most mint strains can survive for two years or even more than that in the wild.

-- The leaves of the plant are used in the cosmetic industry to make creams and lotions for skin care and use.
+The plant’s leaves are used in the cosmetic industry to make creams and lotions for skin care.

-- Mint is equally used in the confectionary industry where it makes chewing gums, cakes, cookies, and other foods.
+Mint is equally used in the confectionery industry for making chewing gums, cakes, cookies, and other foods.